crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

 Packet filtering firewalls are the oldest and most basic type.
 Packet filtering firewalls can be contrasted with firewalls that operate at higher layers of the OSI model and make more intelligent packet filtering decisions.

+NGFWs provide a more comprehensive, intelligent, and application-aware security posture for modern networks.

 NGFWs can perform stateful and Application layer packet filtering, in addition to:

 - **Deep Packet Inspection (DPI):** Looking _inside_ the packet payload (like a proxy) to identify applications (e.g., "This is Facebook traffic," not just "HTTP traffic on port 80").
 - **Integrated Intrusion Prevention Systems (IPS):** Actively blocking known threats and attack patterns within the traffic flow.
 - **User & Group Identity Integration:** Blocking or allowing traffic based on user identity (e.g., from Active Directory), not just IP address.
 - **Threat Intelligence Feeds:** Leveraging cloud-based data to block traffic from known malicious sources.

+The modern evolution is the **Next-Generation Firewall (NGFW)**, which incorporates and expands upon all previous capabilities.
+An NGFW performs stateful packet inspection but also integrates features like **Deep Packet Inspection (DPI)** to identify specific applications (e.g., "This is Facebook," not just "HTTP on port 80"), **Intrusion Prevention Systems (IPS)** to block known attack patterns, and identity awareness to enforce policies based on users, not just IP addresses.

+The key differences between a traditional packet filtering firewall and an NGFW can be summarized as follows:

 **Summary Table**